arup-group/pam/resources/paper/paper.md

 ![Example activity sequences.\label{fig:Example activity sequences}](../example-activity-plans.png)

+# Existing tooling review

+In the transport domain, we are aware of two open-source activity-based transport modeling tools.
+The first is ActivitySim [@ActivitySim], an established framework of model components developed and extensively applied in the United States.
+Although there is some flexibility within the underlying API, the framework is highly opinionated and relatively inaccessible without training.
+The second is Eqasim [@Equsim], a newer project for creating scenarios for MATSim.
+The project provides a pipeline of various python and java-based tools for generating MATSim scenarios using an activity-based modeling approach.
+Although there is some flexibility within the underlying API, the framework is highly opinionated and relatively inaccessible without MATSim experience.

 # Statement of need

 `PAM` is a python package providing a pythonic API for creating and/or working with activity-based synthetic populations. `PAM` provides read/write functionality for common data formats, such as travel diaries and full support for MATSim formats.
-The `PAM` API allows users to create and/or manipulate activity sequences using intuitive objects and methods.
-This allows researchers and practitioners to experiment with activity modelling approaches and quickly build synthetic populations to use in downstream applications, such as simulations.

 `PAM` is intended for use by those wanting to (i) build their own activity model, (ii) modify existing synthetic populations to create new scenarios, and (iii) work with the agent-based modelling tool MATSim.

+`PAM` provides an accessible and flexible tooling for researchers and practitioners to experiment with activity modelling approaches and quickly build synthetic populations to use in downstream applications, such as simulations.

+# Design

+The core `PAM` API provides intuitive objects, representing populations, households, persons, vehicles, plans, activities and trips.
+These are represented in memory as trees, such that a population is composed of households, household composed of persons and so on.

-`PAM` provides example notebooks of these applications as part of its extensive documentation, and common features are exposed via a command-line interface.
+`PAM` builds common higher-level functionality on this core data structure, such as read/write operations, samplers, modifications and visualisation. `PAM` provides example notebooks of these applications as part of its documentation, and common features are exposed via a command-line interface.

+The design of `PAM` will not be perfomant in some situations.
+Rather it focuses on accessibility and flexibility.

 # Development history